railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_delivery_date.rst

-Estimating delivery dates
+Estimating Delivery Dates
 =========================

-Define standard delivery time
+Define Standard Delivery Time
 -----------------------------

 In order to define the delivery time, you have to know three things: